-5.1 Crum's formulas
+5.1 Formulas for Crum's theorem

 5.1.1 Shape invariance

 Shape invariance is a well known sufficient condition for exact solvability in ordinary quantum mechanics.
 The situation is exactly the same in discrete quantum mechanics.
 Shape invariance simply means that the s-th associated Hamiltonian system has the same form as the original one with certain shifts of the contained parameters.